 - 1.2 Scintillation Counter Principle Construction and Working

 - 1.3 Types of Scintillation Counter Used

 - 1.5 5 Advantages of Scintillation Counter

 - 1.7 FAQ’s on Scintillation Counter

-The scintillation counter is a device used for detecting and measuring the energy of radiation.
+The scintillation counter is a device used for detecting and measuring the ionizing of radiation.